How to Spot Serious Buyers (and Time-Wasters)

 They move toward a decision

-Not every buyer will write immediately, but serious buyers usually:
+Not every buyer will write immediately.
+Still, serious buyers usually:

-If days go by with no movement and no meaningful questions, it often wasn’t real.
+If days go by with no movement and no meaningful questions, it often was not real.

 They don’t play “pen pal” for two weeks

-Red flags that a buyer may be wasting your time
+Buyer red flags showing they may be wasting your time

-Let’s be direct: one red flag doesn’t always mean “run.”
-But multiple red flags?
-You should tighten your boundaries.
+Let’s be direct: one red flag does not always mean “run.”
+However, multiple buyer red flags showing up together mean you should tighten your boundaries.

-This is the #1 time-waster indicator.
-If they aren’t financially ready, they’re not ready—no matter how much they “love the house.”
+This is the number one time-waster indicator.
+If they are not financially ready, they are not ready, no matter how much they “love the house.”

 They’re unrepresented and want a lot of access